khlebobul/board_buddy/CONTRIBUTING.md

 ### Submitting Code Changes

+> [!IMPORTANT]
+> scoring in most games can be done with a common counter, so before creating a game it is better to write to me

 1. **Fork the Repository**: Click the "Fork" button at the top of the repository.
 2. **Clone Your Fork**:
    ```sh